rikiDalvarez/rikiDalvarez/README.md

 Driven Full-stack developer specialized in the JavaScript environment: React, Redux, Webpack, Node, Express, Koa, MongoDB, SQL, Postgres, Jest, GraphQL, Sequelize, Apollo Server.
 I'm a fast learner and a driven developer, that enjoys working as a team and look for tight schedules to get things done.

+Currently i am working on the following projects:
+- <a href="https://plantio.org/">Plantio Orgânico</a>
+- <a href="https://github.com/rikiDalvarez/FunFood"> FunFood</a>

 ## Interesting things to know about me:

 - 🧑‍💻 I’m currently learning vue.js 🤣